vkatreva/interactive-chessboard/README.md

 * **JavaScript**

-## How to Run the Project
+## 🚀 How to Run the Project

 1. Clone or download the repository
 2. Open the project folder
-3. Run the file:

-index.html

-in your web browser.
+3. Run the file `index.html` in your web browser

 This project is available for educational purposes.